-- How important is the expertise and technology of specific components to contribute towards achieving the overall goal of the program? - The extent to which the specific components are synergistic.
+- Evidence of sharing resources, insights and supervision of trainees? - How important is the expertise and technology of specific components to contribute towards achieving the overall goal of the program? - To what extent would removal of the project affect the other projects or the PPG as a whole? - The extent to which the specific components are synergistic.
 What is the benefit of the association of the specific components into a single integrated program? - Is the total more than the sum of the parts?
+Are there gaps that need to be addressed?